sreejithvs333/upstac-week3-assignment/README.md

 ### To run backend code

-You can simply run the main function in UpstacApplication class.
+The backend code runs simply by running the ‘UpstacApplication.java’ file

 ### Database